CrunchyExplosion/Notes-Generator/README.md

 Other files are raw structure for deployment task only .

-The main idea of this project lies in the utilization of Gemini API key for integration purpose and showccasing it can be made deployment ready using Flask.
+The main idea of this project lies in the utilization of Gemini API key for integration purpose and show-casing that it can be made deployment ready using Flask.